-There is one one Recorded Monument (DU018:006, bridge site) within the proposed pipeline corridor, located north of Collins Avenue on Malahide Road (R107).
+There is one Recorded Monument (DU018:006, bridge site) within the proposed pipeline corridor, located north of Collins Avenue on Malahide Road (R107).
 This feature however no longer survives above-ground.
-33 additional recorded monuments were identified within 750 m of the proposed pipeline corridor.
+33 additional Recorded Monuments were identified within 750 m of the proposed pipeline corridor.
 The nearest National Monument, Marino Casino, is located approximately 180 m to the west and this site is also designated as an Architectural Conservation Area (ACA).
-While there are no Protected Structures within the proposed pipeline corridor, seven such structures are located within 50 m of the corridor.
+The proposed pipeline will pass under Clontarf Bridge which is a protected structure, and there are an additional six Protected Structures within 50 m of the proposed pipeline corridor.
 Two industrial heritage records have been identified on the Malahide Road.

 Potential construction impacts on the baseline archaeology, architecture and cultural heritage environment may arise as a result of ground disturbance, visual impacts and vibration impacts arising from construction works and vehicles.
 A number of mitigation measures have been identified and these have been agreed in advance with the Department of Arts, Heritage and the Gaeltacht, the Dublin City Archaeologist and the Dublin City Conservation Officer.
-These a geophysical survey of the target area prior to construction, archaeological monitoring of all excavation works to be undertaken by a qualified archaeologist and permanent monitoring during the construction phase of a number of archaeological/architectural and cultural heritage features.
+These include a geophysical survey of the target area prior to construction, archaeological monitoring of excavation works by a qualified archaeologist, permanent monitoring during the construction phase of a number of specific features and intermittent monitoring for the rest of the route.
+The pipeline will be laid in the roadway clear of the Clontarf bridge structure with the final location of the pipeline to be agreed with larnrod Eireann and Dublin City Council.
+Notwithstanding this, vibration monitoring will be carried out during the construction period at this location.